4G or satellite broadband for your home or business?

 Again at today's pricing, the same GB of data delivered over satellite broadband will cost you over three times as much, so at least £1.00 - and often considerably more.

-However with satellite broadband, latency is much higher - running at around 500ms.
+However with satellite broadband, latency is much higher - at least 10 times higher, running at around 400ms.
 This is perhaps unsurprising, given that you're connected to the internet via a satellite that's 36,000km away, so the round trip for communication is going to cause noticeable delays within any internet-based activity.

-4G coverage is being extended literally every single week - and currently approximately 95% of the UK's population are within its coverage.
+4G coverage is being extended literally every single week - and currently approximately 99% of the UK's population are already within its coverage.
 Click here to see if your home or business is covered by our 4G broadband services.

-However, there will be certain locations where a strong enough 4G signal simply isn't yet available.
+However, extremely rarely there may be a very few locations where a strong enough 4G signal simply isn't available yet.

-In those circumstances, the best option is indeed satellite delivered broadband, because the entire UK already falls under satellite broadband coverage.
-So, provided that a clear line of sight to the relevant satellite is available from a suitable dish mounting point at your property, we will be able to get you connected.
+In those circumstances, the only other option to a slow landline-based service would be satellite delivered broadband, because the entire UK already falls under satellite broadband coverage.
+So, provided that a clear line of sight to the relevant satellite is available from a suitable dish mounting point at your property, you should be able to get a satellite broadband connection.